SteveBarnett/Remixing/japan/15-minute-japanese.md

 ## Week 1: Introductions

-Here is the table with the middle column filled in.

 | English | Kanji/Kana | Rōmaji |
 | --- | --- | --- |
 | Name | 名前 | namae |